 The Historic Preservation Office may administratively approve minor changes to historic properties.
 All other projects are referred to the Historic Landmark Commission for review.
-Staff and Commission members use these design standards, any historic district supplements, design standards for districts created prior to [date City Council adopts standards], and the Secretary's Standards for Rehabilitation to guide decisions.
+Staff and Commission members use these design standards, any historic district supplements, design standards for districts created prior to January 2021, and the Secretary's Standards for Rehabilitation to guide decisions.
 If an approved project requires changes for any reason, contact the Historic Preservation Office immediately.
 Another review may be required if the changes substantially modify the approved project.